 For example, let's say your full load was about 6,300 pounds on a trailer with four wheels, and your tires are the Endurance ST225/75R15 model.
 That's 1,575 pounds of weight per tire.

 According to Goodyear's table, you could set your tire pressure as low as 30 psi.
 But should you?
-Unless you're experiencing some significant issue, like the tires are wearing in the center, you don't have to lower the pressure.
-You can continue to use a higher pressure.
+I wouldn't unless I was experiencing some significant issue, like the tires are wearing in the center.
+Using the bare minimum tire pressure leaves you no leeway if there's a leak in any tire, or if you change altitude significantly during your trip, or when the outside temperature changes significantly.
+You'll have to check and adjust the tire pressure before each tow, if you run at the minimum possible pressure.

-I generally recommend customers stay with the maximum tire pressure for one key reason: if you ever have a leak from a nail or screw, you'll have a lot of buffer before the tire goes critical and starts to shred itself.
+I generally recommend customers stay above the minimum allowable tire pressure for one key reason: if you ever have a leak from a nail or screw, you'll have a lot of buffer before the tire goes critical and starts to shred itself.
 That gives time for you or your Tire Pressure Monitoring System to detect the problem, which could save you from an expensive repair.

 Photo by Jahongir ismoilov on Unsplash